 - Reduces friction and extends tool life

-- Forms a lubricating layer on top of cutting tool
+- Forms a lubricating layer on top of the cutting tool

 - Helps break stainless steel chip during machining